-Subsequent events have been evaluated through July 30, 2021, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through May 12, 2023, which is the date the financial statements were available to be issued.

 Beginning in March 2020, the COVID-19 pandemic in the United States has caused business disruption and a reduction in economic activity.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration and the impact it will have on the Organization's operations and financial position.
-Any financial impact to the Organization, if any, cannot be reasonably estimated at this time.
-In April 2020 the Organization, as described in Note I, applied for and received a Payroll Protection Program loan from the U.S. Small Business Administration in the amount of \$71,500 to assist in funding operations.
+The disruption was expected to be temporary, however there is still considerable uncertainty around the duration and the impact it will have on the Organization's operations and financial position.
+Any financial impact to the Organization, if any, cannot be reasonably estimated at this time